SL Green Realty Corp. (SLG) Shares Down Despite Recent Market Volatility

 Sponsored

-The average price predicted by analysts for SLG is $41.31, which is $12.89 above the current price.
-The public float for SLG is 62.99M and currently, short sellers hold a 15.73% ratio of that float.
-The average trading volume of SLG on March 14, 2023 was 1.47M shares.
+The average price predicted for SL Green Realty Corp.
+(SLG) by analysts is $40.69, which is $15.64 above the current market price.
+The public float for SLG is 62.99M, and at present, short sellers hold a 15.73% of that float.
+On March 17, 2023, the average trading volume of SLG was 1.65M shares.

 SLG’s Market Performance